 Where and who the Crimson Tide are projected to play this bowl season?

-Georgia and Tennessee will meet on Nov.
-5, the same day as Alabama vs. LSU and I think these could both be defacto play-in games for the conference championship.
+Fortunately for Alabama fans, the Crimson Tide are still very much in the race for a playoff spot and even control their own destiny.
+November will be a tough month for the Tide as they travel to LSU and Ole Miss before capping off the season at home with Austin Peay and Auburn.
+If Alabama can finish the year 4-0, they will earn a spot in the SEC Championship game against either Georgia or Tennessee.

-USA TODAY Sports released its updated bowl projections and Alabama is projected to miss the college football playoff for only the second time under head coach Nick Saban.
-As of right now, USA TODAY Sports predicts that Tennessee will meet up with Georgia in the Peach Bowl.
-While Ohio State and Clemson will meet in the other semifinal, the Fiesta Bowl.
+USA TODAY Sports released their updated projections for the upcoming bowl season and playoffs.
+The predictions reflect that Georgia and Clemson will meet in the Peach Bowl while Ohio State and Tennessee will be playing in the Fiesta Bowl.

-As for Alabama, the Crimson Tide is expected to take on the projected Big 12 Champion TCU Horned Frogs in the Sugar Bowl on Dec.
-31. A Sugar Bowl appearance would be disappointing to a lot of Alabama fans, but that is why it’s important to note that there is still plenty of football left to play
+As for the Crimson Tide, they are expected to represent the SEC in the Sugar Bowl on Dec.
+31 against the TCU Horned Frogs.
+While this would ultimately be a disappointing result for Alabama, there is still a lot of football left to be played, and as long as Bryce Young wears Crimson Alabama will have a chance.

-Alabama fans have a chance to sit back and breathe this week as the Tide are on bye.

 Related